Company

 I actively contributed to defining NetSuite’s emerging AI patterns—shaping how conversational interfaces and agent behaviors should work across complex enterprise workflows.

-Agentic workflow
+AI-first workflow

-Agentic workflow
+AI-first workflow

 To make deployment truly AI-first, I didn’t start by adding agents—I started by evaluating where agentic behavior actually made sense.
 Deployment is a high-risk workflow, so the goal wasn’t full automation by default, but intelligent collaboration between humans and the system.